 Agent OS Architecture

-The Life Agent Operating System — ten subsystems modeled after biological primitives, written in Rust.
+The Life Agent Operating System — twelve subsystems modeled after biological primitives, written in Rust.

 Life Agent OS